 Can you research my living or recently deceased family members?

 Many people want to include some level of detail about their immediate family to bring the story of the family up to the present day.
 Your own family are by far the best source of this information, so this where you have to do some of the work - I can provide you with questionnaires if this makes the process easier.

-For projects in which the main focus is to find missing living relatives, as a result of adoption for instance or to sort out inheritance issues, are best handled by a researcher who specialises in adoption cases or heir hunting.
+Projects in which the main focus is to find missing living relatives (as a result of adoption for instance or to sort out inheritance issues) are best handled by a researcher who specialises in adoption cases or heir hunting.
 You can search for one on the AGRA website.

 Can you write a presentation report from research that has already been done?

 It is always very helpful to see any pre-existing research - for instance, you can send me an invitation to your Ancestry tree, or a GedCom file from your family history computer program.
 I will need to go over all your existing research in fine detail in order to use it, so how this affect the cost depends on how it has been recorded.
-Sometimes it can even take longer to understand someone else's notes, and work out why conclusions have been drawn, than to repeat the research from scratch.
+Sometimes it can even take longer to understand someone else's notes, and work out why conclusions have been drawn, than to repeat the research from scratch!
 When correct documents (such as civil registration certificates) have already been obtained, I do not need to purchase them again, so this will result in a saving.
-If you have been able to gather a large amount of information about your ancestors from family papers this will be very useful and make a very rich and interesting story - but the additional writing time needed will of course increase the cost.
+If you are fortunate to have a large collection of family papers and ephemera this will be very useful and make a very rich and interesting story - but the additional writing time needed will of course increase the cost.